-- Sec.
-2. FY 2023 Budget with Unified Accounts Code Structure.
+Sec.
+2. FY 2025 Budget with Unified Accounts Code Structure.
 All items of appropriations in this Act shall be given account codes by the DBM pursuant to the Unified Accounts Code Structure.
-These account codes shall be used in the release of the appropriations in this Act for a unified accounting, auditing, and reporting of all the financial transactions of the government. - Sec.
+These account codes shall be used in the release of the appropriations in this Act for a unified accounting, auditing, and reporting of all the financial transactions of the government.

+Sec.
 3. The General Appropriations Act as the Allotment Order.
-The General Appropriations Act (GAA), upon its effectivity, shall be considered the allotment authorizing agencies to obliquate in accordance with its provisions, except for the following: - (a) Appropriations that by virtue of law, general or special provisions, and rules and regulations have conditions or requirements before release; - (b) Lump-sum appropriations in the agency budget and special purpose funds that have no details necessary for release; and - (c) Those requiring a Special Budget under the general and special provisions in this Act.
+The General Appropriations Act (GAA), upon its effectivity, shall be considered the allotment authorizing agencies to obligate in accordance with its provisions, except for the following:

+- (a) Appropriations that by virtue of law, general or special provisions, and rules and regulations have conditions or requirements before release; and - (b) Lump-sum appropriations in the agency budget and special purpose funds that have no details necessary for release.